 - Verify that the system has features for processing and managing non-English text scripts.

-- Identify all content of the respective pages that need to be translated and categorise them into Static or Dynamic groups.
+- Identify all content of the respective pages that need to be translated and categorize them into Static or Dynamic groups.

 - Involve global stakeholders when content contains locale-specific information.

 - Plan in advance schedules for updating content on a regular basis.